danadalis/LEMH-Server/README.md

 ##### **Install Nginx Site File**
 Now that we've got the directory structure of your domain squared away, we'll need to enable it in Nginx.

 Copy the contents of [yourdomain.com.conf](https://github.com/VisiStruct/LEMH-Server/blob/master/conf.d/yourdomain.com.conf "/etc/nginx/conf.d/yourdomain.conf") into your text editor of choice.
-You'll want to replace all instanced of `yourdomain.com' to reflect your domain.
-Save the file and move it info `/etc/nginx/conf.d/'
+You'll want to replace all instances of `yourdomain.com` to reflect your domain.
+Save the file and move it to `/etc/nginx/conf.d/`
 ----------

 ### **Self-Signed SSL Certificate**
 Here we're going to generate a self-signed SSL certificate.
 Since we're using CloudFlare anyway, we're going to use a *FREE* SSL certificate through them.
 You'll need to set CloudFlare's SSL certificate status to `Full` for this to work.
 ```